Hello! My name’s Blake. I work with Analytics, Systems Analysis, and Design.

 Fitness Landscapes & Hill Climbing

-Studying systems theory and dynamics of nature also led to the creation of this website and design company, Alterity, as these organizational dynamics can continuously create unique things using creative processes closer to what we find in nature.
+Studying systems theory and dynamics of nature also led to the creation of this website, Alterity, as simulations of organizational dynamics can continuously create unique things using creative processes that reflect what we find in nature.

-A side-effect of this research has been a number of consulting conversations with business owners about their business systems, incentive structures, marketing strategy, and product direction.
+A side-effect of this research has been a number of consulting conversations with organizational leaders about their business systems, incentive structures, marketing strategy, and product direction.
 This has supported successful product lines, fundraising, business models, and companies.
-I love these consulting conversations, and I’m always open to new ones!
+I love these consulting conversations, I’m always open to new ones.

-I’ve worked with prototyping, product design, and engineering for over a decade, starting immediately after high-school at an optics and electronics startup in California.
+I’ve worked with prototyping, product design, and engineering for over a decade, starting right out of high-school at an optics and electronics startup in California.
 I’ve worked extensively with Lasers, 3D printers, CNC machines, CAD software, and other design and fabrication tools.
-Much of my design work has come in the form of physical parts:
+My design work comes in the form of physical parts:

 What’s next?

-Thanks so much for reading - now let’s make something!
+Thanks for reading about me - now let’s make something!
 To get in touch, just reach out through one of these channels: